 “Must be nice to sleep all day without a care in the world while everyone else makes sure things get done around you!”, said almost every parent of a teen.

 I know you’re tired.
-Emotional exhaustion is real after 16 months of a pandemic, the ever-changing restrictions and additional load you carried to keep your teen’s schooling and family going.
-You feel resentful because you’d give your left boob or right nut for that kind of time off and frustrated because your teen seems to have no incentive to lighten your load even a little.
+You feel resentful because you’d give your left boob or right nut for that kind of time off and frustrated because your teen has no incentive to get up before the crack of 2pm, get a job or help around the house.

 Check your expectations.

-Your teen isn’t your employee and won’t likely maintain their school schedule by doing chores around the house all day.
+Your teen isn’t your employee and won’t likely maintain their school schedule by doing chores around the house from 8am – 3pm.
 You aren’t coming home to an immaculate home or gourmet dinner.

 Expectations have only 2 guaranteed outcomes – you’ll always feel disappointed, and your teen will always feel judged.